microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  #### Optional Field

  This key represents switches passed to the installer to provide a silent with progress install experience.
 This is intended to allow a progress indication to the user, and the indication may come from an installer UI dialogue, but it must not require user interaction to complete.
+The Windows Package Manager currently defaults to this install experience.

  >Note: When the Windows Package Manager installs a package using the "silent with progress" install mode, any custom switches will also be passed to the installer.
 If a user applies override switches via command line via the Windows Package Manager, none of the switches from the manifest will be passed to the installer.
 </details>